 If you are creative, driven to succeed, and good with oral and written communication, the field of advertising and commercial design may be for you.
 A sometimes-glamorous job, one in five advertising firms house themselves in California or New York.
 An advertising and commercial design degree can give you the know-how to succeed in a world driven by advertising in its many forms, from television commercials to billboard and radio ads.
 Since most businesses do not have the staff or resources to create advertising on their own, many businesses meet with advertising and commercial design agencies and choose one who will help them sell a product.
 Ad agencies employ account managers who oversee client accounts, creative workers who design marketing campaigns, experts who advise clients on media, and research specialists who evaluate consumer trends.

 Degrees in Advertising and Commercial Design

 Seventy-four percent of advertising and public relations employees are between 25 and 54 years of age, which speaks to the education needed to be in this field.
 Most entry-level advertising positions require a bachelor's degree.
 An exception to this is the position of assistant art director, which often requires a two-year degree and assistant copywriter positions, which require excellent communication skills, but not a degree.
 In order to work in the creative department, however, or to become a media planner or media buyer, a bachelor's degree in advertising is generally necessary.
 Most advertising and commercial design degree programs combine the creative and practical sides of business, such as advertising theory, marketing strategies, campaign methods, media management, and business management.
 For research positions, many in advertising have a master's degree, with an emphasis in marketing and statistics.
-If you are drawn to advertising, but lack the required credentials, online degree programs are available in advertising and commercial design.
+If you are drawn to advertising, but lack the required credentials, online graphic design programs are available in advertising and commercial design.

 Career Training in Advertising